elenajusto/talk_to_metal_1/README.md

             ],
 ```

-For both of the above, also make sure you are targetting the correct executable file.
+For both of the above, also make sure you are targetting the correct executable file, for these projects we stayed consistent by naming our source files `main.c`, object files `main.o` and executables `main.elf`.

 # Commands
 I should probably make a `Makefile` to handle these things, but so far, below are the main commands you need to use.